 ITS-Station (ITS-S): It is a kind of M2M Device installed in vehicles.
 It broadcast its travel status in a fixed interval in order to inform other ITS-S where it is.
 The ITS-S is equipped with a digital camera used for taking pictures according to the command given by a driver, ITS center or ITS-S itself.
 The ITS-S is able to communicate with M2M Platform through wireless network or a RSU using Dedicated Short Range Communications (DSRC).

 Road Side Unit (RSU): It is a kind of M2M Gateway installed at roadside.
 The RSU is able to communicate with ITS-S using DSRC and communicate with M2M Platform through wired or wireless network.

-Pre-conditions (if any)
+Pre-conditions